 The Book of Enoch, or 1 Enoch, is an ancient religious work that was once a part of the Jewish and Christian canons.
 This edition adds the extract from the Prophecy of Enoch given to us by revelation from Joseph Smith Jr. The Book of Enoch was sustained as canon for the Fellowship of Christ April 6, 2019.

 The Doctrine of the Saints is a collection of revelations from a wide variety of prophets from the Latter Day Saint movement to teach and instruct those that have come to Christ within the Fellowship of Christ, to prepare the way for the Second Coming of our Lord and Savior, Jesus Christ.
-It includes Theology (also known as Lectures on Faith), Doctrines of the Saints (a collection of revelations found in a variety of different version of Doctrine and Covenants), The Book of the Law of the Lord (the original sections translated from selected plates of brass), Epistles (a collection of letters and writings to the Saints), the Revelations of Hava Pratt, and the Book of Remembrance.
+It includes Theology (also known as Lectures on Faith), Doctrines of the Saints (a collection of revelations found in a variety of different version of Doctrine and Covenants), The Book of the Law of the Lord (the original sections translated from selected plates of brass), Epistles (a collection of letters and writings to the Saints), the Revelations of Hava Pratt, the Book of Remembrance, and Hymns of the Saints.